 By Bobby Owsinski • June 11, 2012 This article is provided by Bobby Owsinski.
 Sometimes we get caught up in a complex technique simply because we can.
 The technology that’s available to almost anyone today offers so many choices that we want to use them all – sometimes even at the same time.
 Then sometimes we use a technique because that’s what everyone else is doing, or even worse, because that’s what you’re favorite engineer, artist or producer does.
 The problem here is that each situation is different.
 The song, arrangement, players, environment, and signal path means that what works great for someone else may not work in your situation.
 And then again, sometimes the simple, old-school way can work best.
 Take drum recording, for instance.
 Back in the very old days when a 4 input mixer was considered “large format,” placing a single mic on the drum kit was the norm.
 The drums were considered a single instrument, not a number of individual units (as is thought too many times today).
 They used a recording technique then that can still work surprisingly well today – using just a single mic.
 Here’s how it’s done: 1) Place a mic about 3 feet directly in front of the drum kit at height of around the drummer’s eyes.
 2) Aim the mic down at the snare.
 3) If you want more bass drum and less cymbals, lower the mic.
 4) If you want more room ambience, move the mic backwards a couple of feet at a time until you get the right blend.
 5) Add a couple of dB of compression to both tighten the drum sound and even out the balance between drums.
 This technique will work really well with any kind of mic, but the better the mic, the better it will sound (no surprise there).
 Give it a try; it really works, especially if you’re looking for that classic 50’s sound.
 You can read more about drum techniques like this in The Drum Recording Handbook and The Recording Engineer’s Handbook.
 Check out the excerpt section of my website to read more.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and blog.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.